nathsuki73/InfoConnect/README.md

 - **Issue:** Announcements not refreshing after creation.
   - **Solution:** Navigate to a different section and return to the announcements.
+- **Issue:** Description not creating a new line when it reaches a maximum characters.
+  - **Solution:** Press the enter to create a newline in the textbox.

 ## Frequently Asked Questions (FAQ)